 Lab Printing FAQs

-As of August 9, 2021, all WKU full-time, part-time, and graduate students will have a print allocation of $10.00.
+Each year, all WKU full-time, part-time, and graduate students will have a print allocation of $10.00.
 The annual allocation is for one year only.
 The unused portion will not roll over into next year's allocation.
 WKU Faculty and Staff are not issued an annual print allocation.

 - If you are a new incoming student for the Fall term, you can expect to receive your print allocation one week before the fall semester begins.